• Home

 Rev. Rob began serving as our Priest-in-Charge in August 2019.

-A graduate of the Wycliffe College (U of T), Rob and his young family moved to the neighbourhood in 2016.
+A graduate of the Wycliffe College (U of T), Rob and his family moved to the neighbourhood in 2016.
 In addition to serving at St. Luke’s, he is also the School Chaplain at Rothesay Netherwood School (beginning in the Fall of 2018).

 In his own time he enjoys hiking, reading, playing music, board games, collecting sea glass, and conversations over coffee or tea.